-This topic contains 6 replies, has 1 voice, and was last updated by Q 2 weeks, 3 days ago.
+- This topic has 6 replies, 1 voice, and was last updated 3 months ago by Pamelabrago.

 Our Troop is chartered by our Church.
 New leadership has interpreted wording in the Charter to an almost paranoid level.
 If there should ever be an ‘issue’ with the funds of the Scout Troop, what, if any, are the ‘responsibilities’ of the Church?

 At the recent Annual Meeting of the Church, we were asked, for the first time in 45 yrs., to

 vote ‘approval’ of the Troop’s Budget.
 Has anyone ever heard of this?

 Is the troop using the church’s tax id number?
 I’d advise against that, but if they are the church not only has the right but also a fiduciary responsibility to get very intrusive in the financial matters of the troop.
 If the troop isn’t using the church’s tax id number, the church liaison who attends the committee meetings can report back what is relevant to the church.

 July 8, 2018 at 3:13 pm #123601PaulGuest